-This place is the ONLY Axe Throwing Venue in Las Vegas licensed to sell beer and coolers!
+Not surprisingly Vegas has to upgrade the experience.
+This place is the ONLY Axe Throwing Venue in Las Vegas licensed to sell beer!
 I can’t help but feel this is a bit dangerous, but hey, if you want to get drunk and throw axes Vegas is the place to do it.

-More than just axes, we throw spears, ninja stars, tomahawks, shovels, metal throwing cards, and more!
-Yes, we said SHOVELS!
+Also, you don’t have to limit your venting to just axes.
+You can also throw spears, ninja stars, tomahawks, shovels, and metal throwing cards, and more!

 11. Visit The Container Park